How To Survive in a Drought

 Solar Stills

-Solar stills help in the harvesting of water.
-They can also be used to purify water too.
-The device is designed to absorb heat from the sun and evaporate the water allowing purified water to be collected in a separate container while contaminants remain behind.
+Solar stills help harvest water and purify it.
+The device is designed to absorb heat from the sun and evaporate the water, allowing purified water to be collected in a separate container while contaminants remain behind.

-Also called the solar vapor generator, it’s made from polystyrene foam and porous hydrophilic paper that is coated in carbon black.
-Basically, the carbon black coating helps to absorb the rays of the sun which in turn heat the body water and evaporate it.
+Also called the solar vapor generator, it’s made from polystyrene foam and porous hydrophilic paper coated in carbon black.
+The carbon black coating helps to absorb the sun’s rays, which in turn heat the body water and evaporate it.
 The distilled water is collected in a different container for later use.

 Benefits of solar stills